Shari Steinman, Ph.D.

 Click here to access the webpage for Dr. Steinman's lab.

 Shari A. Steinman received her Ph.D. in clinical psychology from the University of Virginia in 2014.
 She completed a pre-doctoral clinical internship at the Institute of Living, and completed post-doctoral work and held an Assistant Professor position at New York State Psychiatric Institute at Columbia University Medical Center.
-She joined the WVU faculty as an Assistant Professor in 2016.
-Dr. Steinman plans to accept a graduate student to work with her in the 2018-2019 academic year.
+She joined the WVU faculty as an Assistant Professor in 2016 and was promoted to the rank of Associate Professor with tenure in 2022.
+She currently serves the department as Directior of Clinical Training.
+Dr. Steinman will be accepting a graduate student to work with her in the 2024-25 academic year.

 - Psychology 281 – Abnormal Psychology